fentec-project/gofe/README.md

 ## Building GoFE
 First, download and build the library by running
- `go get -u -t github.com/fentec-project/gofe` from the terminal.
+ `go get -u -t github.com/fentec-project/gofe/...` from the terminal (note that this also downloads and builds all the dependencies of the library).

 To make sure the library works as expected, navigate to your `$GOPATH/src/github.com/fentec-project/gofe` directory and run `go test -v ./...` .